India, Iraq to discuss rupee payments for trade - minister

-NEW DELHI Aug 23 The Indian government will discuss with Iraq the possibility of settling trade payments in the rupee currency, the trade minister said, in a move that will also help stabilise the troubled currency.
+NEW DELHI The government will discuss with Iraq the possibility of settling trade payments in the rupee currency, the trade minister said, in a move that will also help stabilise the troubled currency.

 Iraq's Prime Minister Nuri al-Maliki is visiting India to finalise a deal to sell India more crude oil.

-The Indian currency, which has lost 17 percent since May, is leading a global selloff in emerging market currencies on fears of higher borrowing costs and tighter supplies of cheap cash from the United States.
+The rupee, which has lost 17 percent since May, is leading a global selloff in emerging market currencies on fears of higher borrowing costs and tighter supplies of cheap cash from the United States.

 (Reporting by Anurag Kotoky; Writing by Rajesh Kumar Singh; Editing by Sanjeev Miglani)